kazuki-iwanaga/jupyroot-backup/README.md

 4. Open http://192.168.23.67:8889 in your web browser and log in to Jupyter Notebook.
    **The default password is `hep`.**
-5. Stop and destroy the container.
+5. Stop and destroy the container :
    ```sh
    docker-compose down
    ```